raoul2000/yii2-bgswitcher-widget/README.md

 For complete documentation please refer to the [official BgSwitcher page](http://rewish.github.io/jquery-bgswitcher/).
 You may also have a look to the [Github](https://github.com/rewish/jquery-bgswitcher) project page.

+**If this plugin did not convinced you, have a look to the [Backstretch Plugin](https://github.com/raoul2000/yii2-backstretch-widget)**

 License
 -------